 Import of reporting data into Azure Monitor logs

 Nodes that are managed with Azure Automation State Configuration send detailed reporting status data to the built-in pull server.
 You can configure Azure Automation State Configuration to send this data to your Log Analytics workspace.
-To learn how to send State Configuration status data to your Log Analytics workspace, see Forward Azure Automation State Configuration reporting data to Azure Monitor logs.
+See Forward Azure Automation State Configuration reporting data to Azure Monitor logs.